-US authorities arrest suspect in 2021 Capitol Hill pipe bombs
+US authorities arrest Brian Cole as suspect in 2021 Capitol Hill pipe bombs

 In one of his first decrees after returning to the White House early in 2025, Trump issued a presidential pardon for more than 1,500 people charged or convicted of criminal offences related to the riot.

+“What I will tell you is that evidence has been sitting there, collecting dust.
+This wasn’t a new tip.
+It wasn’t some new evidence.
+It was the hard work of President Trump’s administration,” said Attorney General Bondi.

-The mystery surrounding the pipe bombs has fuelled right-wing conspiracy theories that the Capitol riot was an “inside job”.
+The lingering mystery surrounding the pipe bombs had fuelled right-wing conspiracy theories that the Capitol riot was an “inside job”.

 Some online personalities have maintained, without evidence, that the would-be bomber was a “deep state” government agent who sought to discredit Trump’s supporters.

 But even some Trump officials who previously helped spread such theories, like Dan Bongino, have since come out strongly against them.